15 Top Venture Capital Firms for Software

 Image of Elsewhere Partners - Top VCs in Software

-Elsewhere Partners is a growth-stage investment firm that backs B2B software companies located outside of major tech centers.
-They provide capital to businesses that are already established and looking to scale.
+Elsewhere Partners is a growth capital firm that backs B2B software companies built outside of traditional venture hubs.
+They focus on businesses that have already demonstrated product-market fit and are looking for a partner to accelerate growth.

-• Industries of focus: B2B Software, Information Technology, Internet
+• Industries of focus: B2B Software, Information Technology

-• Geographical presence: Austin, Texas; invests in companies outside of traditional venture hubs
+• Geographical presence: Austin, Texas (invests outside of traditional VC hubs)

 • Notable portfolio companies: SailPoint, SolarWinds, Bazaarvoice